How to create a self-updating GitHub profile README

 README files are added to a repository to communicate important information about your project.
 They are usually the first thing a visitor will see when visiting a repository and a core part of well-documented open-source software.

-GitHub released the profile READMEs feature in the middle of 2020.
-A profile READMEs is a nice way to share information about yourself with the community and is shown at the top of your profile page, above pinned repositories and other information.
-My current profile README displayed on my GitHub profile at the time of writing this article looks like this:
+GitHub released the profile readme feature in the middle of 2020.
+They offer a nice way to share information about yourself with the community and are shown at the top of your profile page, above pinned repositories and other information.
+My current profile readme displayed on my GitHub profile at the time of writing this article looks like this:

 Screenshot of GitHub profile with profile README for codepunkt